-1. Three-Year Cycle: The CAD is divided into three areas.
+- 1. Three-Year Cycle: The CAD is divided into three areas.
 Each year, all real residential and commercial property within one of the areas will be reappraised or physically inspected, data updated and photographed, regardless of any ratio study/report findings.
-These areas are identified as follows:

-a.
-Area One (2021): For the tax year 2021, all properties within the city limits of the City of Roby, the City of Rotan, the City of Hamlin and the Unincorporated Townships of Sylvester and McCaulley.
+These areas are identified as follows: - a.
+Area One (2023): (A) For the tax year 2023, all properties that fall in the Southeast Corner of Fisher County that lies South of Hwy 180 E. and East of Hwy 70 S. This includes all rural land, rural improvements, residential properties, as well as all residential and commercial properties in the boundaries of the Unincorporated Townships of Longworth and Eskota.
+Additionally, any minerals, industrial, utility, or personal properties that fall in the boundaries of Fisher County. - (B) For the tax year 2023, all properties that fall in the Southwest Corner of Fisher County that lies South of Hwy 180 W. and West of Hwy 70 S. This includes all rural land, rural improvements, and residential properties within the described area.
+Additionally any minerals, industrial, utility, or personal properties that fall in the boundaries of Fisher County. - b.
+Area Two (2024): For the tax year 2024, all properties within the city limits of the City of Roby, the City of Rotan, the City of Hamlin and the Unincorporated Townships of Sylvester and McCaulley.
 Field inspections shall include all residential, commercial, industrial, personal properties, and mineral within the boundaries of the city limits of the City of Roby, the City of Rotan, the City of Hamlin and within the platted boundaries of each township of Sylvester and McCaulley, along with all other personal property, utility properties, mineral properties, and industrial properties that fall outside the boundaries of the above Cities and outside the boundaries of the above Unincorporated Townships but that fall within the boundaries of Fisher County.